43615/dcim/README.md

 - Output precision now applies correctly regardless of output base.
 - If output precision is -1 (new default), numbers are printed with enough precision to be exact (reproducible by inputting what's printed).
 - If it's ≥0, up to that many digits are printed after the point.
 Sufficiently small or large numbers are displayed in scientific notation like `_1.23456@_789`.
 Like with SCI input, the exponent is always in decimal.
-- Working precision (default: 256 bits) determines the mantissa size of all newly created numbers.
+- Working precision (default: 256 bits) determines the mantissa length of all newly created numbers.
 256 bits can store about 75 decimal digits accurately.
 For comparison: an IEEE 754 `double` has a 54-bit mantissa.
   - Tip: The amount of bits you need for a certain level of precision can be estimated using `<prec> <base> 2G*`.
 Always add a little more.
 - Scale is limited to 2^±2³⁰ or ≈10^±323'228'496.
 - Floating-point rounding artifacts (wrong digits at the end of a number) are guaranteed unless the number is a binary fraction or the input base is a power of 2.
 This is an unavoidable problem with conversion between incompatible bases.
 - Attention: W applies to the whole number, so large integers may be represented incorrectly.
 For example, with W=4, 17 is stored as 16.
 - W is limited to an unsigned 32-bit integer (4'294'967'295 bits).
-Actually going that high is definitely not recommended, but I'm not stopping you.
+This limit is imposed by the math library I'm using.
 - `X` and `Z` don't make sense for binary floats.
 They are used for different commands.
 ## Any-base input and output
 - The input and output bases are now unlimited.
 If they are over 36, an "any-base" format is used.